MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticAppHealthDevicePerformance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsAppHealthDevicePerformance>`: The user experience analytics device performance entity contains device performance details.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsAppHealthDevicePerformance>`: The user experience analytics device performance entity contains device performance details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppCrashCount <Int32?>]`: The number of app crashes for the device.
 Valid values -2147483648 to 2147483647
   - `[AppHangCount <Int32?>]`: The number of app hangs for the device.
 Valid values -2147483648 to 2147483647
   - `[CrashedAppCount <Int32?>]`: The number of distinct app crashes for the device.
 Valid values -2147483648 to 2147483647